Characterization of optimal carbon nanotubes under stretching and validation of the Cauchy-Born rule: Main results

-The result in particular shows that neither the Cox-Hill nor the Rolled-up configuration is a local minimizer of the energy $E$.
+The result in particular shows that neither the \PPP polyhedral \EEE nor the rolled-up configuration is a local minimizer of the energy $E$.
 The corresponding minimal period of the nanotube is given by

 cf. \eqref{eq: basic constraints} and \eqref{alphars}, and we notice $\mathcal{G}_{\alpha^{\rm us}_\ell} = \mathcal{F}_{1,1,\mu^{\rm us}_\ell}$. {\BBB Nanotubes with $\mu=\mu_\ell^{\rm us}$ will be referred to as {\it unstretched} nanotubes. }